python-sge/sge/doc-src/hello_world.rst

                                   valign="middle")

 You can see that the room class is defined very similarly to the game class.
-We subclass :class:`sge.Room` and add a method to override :meth:`sge.Room.event_step`, which defines the step event of our room class.
+We subclass :class:`sge.dsp.Room` and add a method to override :meth:`sge.dsp.Room.event_step`, which defines the step event of our room class.
 The step event happens over and over again, once every "frame".
+You can think of frames as being like the frames in a video;
-You can think of frames as being like the frames in a video; each frame makes small changes to the image on the screen and then gives you the new image in a fraction of a second, providing an illusion of movement.
+each frame makes small changes to the image on the screen and then gives you the new image in a fraction of a second, providing an illusion of movement.

-To display "Hello, world!" onto the screen, we use :meth:`sge.Game.project_text`, which instantly displays any text we want onto the screen.  :data:`sge.game` is a variable that always points to the :class:`sge.Game` object currently in use.
+To display "Hello, world!" onto the screen, we use :meth:`sge.dsp.Game.project_text`, which instantly displays any text we want onto the screen.  :data:`sge.game` is a variable that always points to the :class:`sge.dsp.Game` object currently in use.

 The first argument of this method is the font to use; we don't have a font yet, but we are going to define one later and assign it to